harrisonritz/StateSpaceAnalysis.jl/README.md

 ## Overview

-StateSpaceAnalysis.jl is a Julia package designed for fitting linear-Gaussian state space models (SSMs) using Subspace System Identification (SSID) and Expectation Maximization (EM) algorithms.
+*StateSpaceAnalysis.jl* is a Julia package designed for fitting linear-Gaussian state space models (SSMs) using Subspace System Identification (SSID) and Expectation Maximization (EM) algorithms.

-This package provides tools for preprocessing data, fitting models, and evaluating model performance, with methods especially geared towards neuroimaging analysis:
+This package provides tools for preprocessing data, fitting models, and evaluating model performance, with methods especially tailored towards neuroimaging analysis:

-* event-related structure of Neuroimaging data.
-EEG/MEG often has batched sequences (e.g., states x timesteps x trials).
-We are custom-built for that case by (A) including spline bases for inputs and (B) re-using the filtered/smoothed covariance across batches to massive reduce compute time.
+**Event-related designs**: Neuroimaging data often has epoched/batched sequences (e.g., states x timesteps x trials).
+*StateSpaceAnalysis.jl* handles epoched data by re-using computations across batches, and it includes spline bases for flexible input modeling over the epoch.

+**High-dimensional Systems**: Whole-brain modelling may require a large number of latent factors.
-* high-dimensional systems.
-We are designed around scaling through efficient memory allocation, robust covariance handling (via PDMats.jl), and regularization.
-This has allowed this packaged to work well for high-dimensional state space models (e.g., factor dim > observation dim).
+*StateSpaceAnalysis.jl* handles scaling through efficient memory allocation, robust covariance formats (via *PDMats.jl*), and regularization.

-* data-driven initialization.
-Because using SSMs for task-based neuroimaging is relatively new, it is difficult to provide good initializations for state space models.
-My packages includes modified SSID functions from ControlSystemsAnalysis.jl (appropriately credited and consistent with their license -- incredibly grateful!).
-By use SSID, we get really good initializations, which are critical for high-dimensional SSMs.
+**Data-driven Initialization**: We need good initialization for systems where we don't have great domain knowledge (especially when there are many latent factors!).
+*StateSpaceAnalysis.jl* handles parameter initialization through subspace identification methods from *ControlSystemsAnalysis.jl*.

 ## Installation

-To install the StateSpaceAnalysis.jl package, follow these steps:
+To install the *StateSpaceAnalysis.jl* package, follow these steps:

 1. **Clone the repository:**
     ```sh